-For many chefs, it's the most sought-after honour, and is widely regarded as the hallmark of fine dining.
-With incredible produce and extraordinary culinary talents in Scotland's kitchens, it's no surprise that a number of Scotland's finest eateries are annually awarded the prestigious accolade.
+For many chefs, a Michelin Star is the most sought-after honour and the hallmark of fine dining.
+With incredible produce and extraordinary culinary talent, it's no surprise that a number of Scotland's finest eateries are annually awarded the prestigious accolade.

 Scotland's Michelin-star restaurants

 For a gastronomic experience to remember, book a table at one of Scotland's Michelin-star restaurants.

 Packed full of amazing and award-winning restaurants, Glasgow is a foodies' paradise.
 From cool and casual eateries, to fine dining and everything in between, there's something here for all diners.
 The city is also renowned for its vegan and vegetarian cafés and restaurants.